moby/moby/docs/userguide/dockerrepos.md

 <!--[metadata]>
 +++
-title = "Get started with Docker Hub" description = "Learn how to use the Docker Hub to manage Docker images and work flow" keywords = ["repo, Docker Hub, Docker Hub, registry, index, repositories, usage, pull image, push image, image,  documentation"]
+title = "Store images on Docker Hub" description = "Learn how to use the Docker Hub to manage Docker images and work flow" keywords = ["repo, Docker Hub, Docker Hub, registry, index, repositories, usage, pull image, push image, image,  documentation"]
 [menu.main]
-parent = "smn_images"
+parent = "smn_containers"
-weight = 2
 +++
 <![end-metadata]-->

-# Get started with Docker Hub
+# Store images on Docker Hub

 So far you've learned how to use the command line to run Docker on your local host.
 You've learned how to [pull down images](usingdocker.md) to build containers from existing images and you've learned how to [create your own images](dockerimages.md).

 Next, you're going to learn how to use the [Docker Hub](https://hub.docker.com) to simplify and enhance your Docker workflows.

-The [Docker Hub](https://hub.docker.com) is a public registry maintained by Docker, Inc. It contains over 15,000 images you can download and use to build containers.
+The [Docker Hub](https://hub.docker.com) is a public registry maintained by Docker, Inc. It contains images you can download and use to build containers.
 It also provides authentication, work group structure, workflow tools like webhooks and build triggers, and privacy tools like private repositories for storing images you don't want to share publicly.

 ## Docker commands and Docker Hub